What is the Brandon Fellowship?

 The two founders of the Brandon Fellowship have a deeply felt motivation for initiating this opportunity for young artists.
 They consider themselves fortunate in being beneficiaries of The Rhodes Scholarship.
-The Donors explain, "The Scholarship provided us with a great education and welcomed us into a community that challenged us to explore and reach farther than we could have otherwise.
-We made new friends from all walks of life, friendships which continue to broaden our perspectives and enrich our lives over thirty years later.”
+The founders explain, "The Scholarship provided us with a great education and welcomed us into a community that challenged us to explore and reach farther than we could have otherwise.
+We made new friends from all walks of life, friendships that continue to broaden our perspectives and enrich our lives over thirty years later.”
 This is exactly what they hope the Brandon Fellowships will do for young artists in our community, that they will reap the benefits and share them with those around them, and with those who will come after them.

 2015 was the Brandon Fellowship program's inaugural year; the launch coincided with the opening of the Greenville Center for Creative Arts in Greenville, SC.
 The program supports the Center's mission to be inclusive and serve the whole community with exhibits from local and regional artists, high caliber art classes and workshops and onsite artists' studios.

-- to foster a sense of community;
+to foster a sense of community

-- to promote diversity at the Greenville Center for Creative Arts.
+to promote diversity at the Art Center

-Criteria for eligibility
+Criteria for Eligibility

 Criteria for eligibility may vary over time depending on the demographic make-up of the active artist community at GCCA.
 To fulfill the goal of promoting diversity, initially and for the foreseeable future, the basic criteria for selection are as follows:

-- At the time of application an applicant must be a citizen of the United States or a lawful permanent resident of the United States for at least 5 years
+At the time of application an applicant must be a citizen of the United States or a lawful permanent resident of the United States for at least 5 years

-- Selection will be made without regard to marital status, sexual orientation, religion, or disability.
+Selection will be made without regard to marital status, sexual orientation, religion, or disability.

 Benefits of the Brandon Fellowship

-- A $250 stipend for art supplies per six-month period;
+A $250 stipend for art supplies per six-month period.

-- Participation in group exhibitions and community events;
+Participation in group exhibitions and community events.

-- Participation in alumni events.
+Participation in alumni events.